Do I have Chemo Brain? How can I treat it?

 With that in mind, here is what has helped many patients recover their brain functions after chemotherapy (3):

-A cognitive rehabilitation program is available for patients diagnosed with chemotherapy-induced cognitive impairment.
+Available for patients diagnosed with chemotherapy-induced cognitive impairment.
 This rehabilitation program teaches patients to use any residual ability to compensate for the diminished one.

 Even if you have not enrolled in this type of program, you can still use self-awareness to monitor yourself and determine your strengths.
 Through self-awareness, it is also possible to detect those circumstances in which you’re likely to experience cognitive failures.
 Then, after identifying these circumstances, you can learn self-regulation techniques to relax, reduce the emotional burden of the situation at hand, and proceed carefully and taking things one at a time.